andre0x01/terraformed-aws-ecs-fargate-cluster-with-grpc/README.md

 An application load balancer for a gRPC API is placed in a public subnet and is routing traffic to the ECS cluster.
 The ALB uses a given SSL cerificate and a DNS name is generated in a given hosted zone in [AWS Route 53](https://aws.amazon.com/route53/).

-This is just a pet project, don't use it in production setup.
+This is just a show case project, I don't recommend using it in a production setup.

 ## Variables to set